 ALL APPLICANTS: Must provide driver’s license or state issued ID.
 If using a proxy (another person) to use the coupons, they must be present.
 We have a limited number of vouchers.
 If we have more applications than vouchers, we will draw applicants until we run out of vouchers.

 IMPORTANT: Make sure the farmers market or stand you choose takes the vouchers.
 A display sign should indicate: FARMERS MARKET CHECKS ACCEPTED HERE.
 If in doubt, ASK.
 Checks are accepted June – October 15.
 Be sure to sign your check.
 No cash, change, refunds or credits will be given.
 Sales tax is not charged.

 FOR OPEN ENROLLMENT: Call Pat at 812.697.8032.

-For more information, please call LifeSpan Resource’s Nutrition Coordinator, Carol Kaufmann at 812-206-1511.
+For more information or to ask about remaining vouchers, please call LifeSpan Resource’s Nutrition Coordinator, Carol Kaufmann at 812-206-1511.